JaminMartin/spcs_instruments/README.md

 #### Interactive mode:
-If you pass the flag `-i` or `--interactive` you will get a live stream of all your data sources, allowing you to render your real time data however you like.
+If you pass the flag `-i` or `--interactive` you will get a live stream of all your data sources, allowing you to render your real time data however you like. **NOTE** this featue is still in active development and has bugs with respect to `Python` error displays and rendering nested packets of data, e.g. arrays of data from a single measurement.

 ## Setting up an experimental config file.
 The experimental config file allows your experiment to be deterministic.
 It keeps magic numbers out of your experimental `Python` file (which effectively defines experimental flow control) and allows easy logging of setup parameters.
 This is invaluable when you wish to know what settings a certain experiment used.